akrawchyk/akrawchyk-web/src/resume.md

 - Lead instructor for FEWD 5 & 18, taught web development basics in HTML, CSS, and JavaScript.
 - Professional JavaScript workshop instructor, in applied JS with jQuery and AngularJS.
-- TA for FEWD 17, met with students outside of class for additional help and coaching.
+- TA for FEWD 17, met with students outside of class for tutoring and mentoring.

 ### General Dynamics IT